PliciousG/PliciousG/README.md

 - 🌱 I’m currently learning **Health Informatics with Data Science**

-- 👯 I’m looking to collaborate on **data projects, within and outside the field of health.
+- 👯 I’m looking to collaborate on **data projects, within and outside the healthcare field.
 Let's connect!**

 - 📫 How to reach me **precious1gift@gmail.com**